gdg-garage/space-tycoon/example-bot/README.md

 )

-# Enter a context with an instance of the API client
+# Enter a context with an instance of the API example-bot
 with space_tycoon_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = commands_api.CommandsApi(api_client)